Downloads

 Upgrading Mender after the express installation

-After installing the Mender client with get.mender.io, the packages are maintained by the package manager.
+After installing the Mender Client with get.mender.io, the packages are maintained by the package manager.
 To upgrade the software, simply run

 sudo apt-get update